 Organic Cotton Candy ($8)

 Give all the treats and none of the meat to the pups or pup loving people around you.
 Locally sourced fruits, vegetables, nuts, and seeds fill every tasty puck of Shared Trails treats.
-From Apple & Hemp to Sweet Potato Chews, these vegan and gluten-free bites reflect back the kindness of man’s best friend.
+These vegan and gluten-free bites reflect back the kindness of man’s best friend.

 Dog Treats ($9.95)